-Established in 2017, the Prize is a collaboration between Make, Sir John Soane’s Museum and the World Architecture Festival.
-The annual competition, sponsored by Iris Ceramica Group, receives entries from around the world across its three categories: hand-drawn, digital and hybrid.
-Past and present judges include Ken Shuttleworth, artists Ben Langlands and Nikki Bell, and Foster + Partners’ head of design communication Narinder Sagoo.
+The Architecture Drawing Prize is a collaboration between Make, Sir John Soane’s Museum and the World Architecture Festival (WAF).
+The annual drawing competition, sponsored by Iris Ceramica Group since 2022, receives entries from around the world across its three categories: hand-drawn, digital and hybrid.
+Past and present judges include Make founder Ken Shuttleworth, artists Ben Langlands and Nikki Bell, Lily Jencks of Lily Jencks Studio, and Foster + Partners’ head of design communications Narinder Sagoo.

 THE 2022 WINNERS

 Overall and Hybrid Category Winner

 Fitzroy Food Institute

 'Fitzroy Food Institute stands out for its well-considered and subtle use of colour.
 It’s a very accessible drawing looking over a shared meal at a table; yet it is full of architectural interest featuring not only a plan, but sections and elevations as well as detail.
 A conceptually original and genuinely delightful entry.'

 ‘This is a drawing of great delicacy which highlights the difference between a tall-building aesthetic, and the possibility of disrupting it in a creative way via the insertion of nature as artistic intervention.
 A very worthy winner.’

 Paul Finch, Director, WAF